sankitshane/fullstack-nanodegree-vm/README.md

 4. On Git Bash go to the directory and then to vagrant directory
 5. Execute vagrant up
 6. Execute vagrant ssh
-7. Go to the root the "cd vagrant"
+7. Go to the root directory "cd vagrant/tournament"

-You will find all the files there.
+8. Execute psql to go to PostgreSQL terminal.
+  PostgreSQL is already installed in the Virtual Machine.
+9. $ /i tournament to create the tournament database, connect to it and create the tables.
+10. ctrl - Z to get back to the terminal.
+11. Execute tournament_test.py to run the code and check all functions are working correctly.
+$ python tournament_test.py